Abhishektiwari0609/Clinic_care/README.md

-# 🏥 Doctor Clinic Website
+# 🏥 Clinic care website

 A modern and responsive **Doctor Clinic Website** built using **React.js** and **React Router**.
 This project provides essential pages like **Home, Services, About, and Contact**, ensuring a seamless user experience.